JamesHickers/Krynet-ports/README.md

 - ✅ Android builds
 - ✅ iOS source package
 - ✅ No WSL dependency for Windows
-- ✅ Compatibility with current Krynet web APIs
-- ✅ Ongoing Windows maintenance and updates
+- ✅ Ongoing maintenance and API compatibility tracking

+This project does not modify Krynet’s backend or services.
+It provides alternative client implementations and maintained platform builds.

 ---